jackw01/liora/README.md

 1. Install Node.js 8.0.0 or higher on your system: https://nodejs.org/en/download/
 2. Install Liora globally: `npm install -g git+https://github.com/jackw01/liora.git`
 3. Run `liora` to run using the default configuration folder at `~/.liora-bot/` or run `liora --configDir .` to use the current folder as the configuration folder.
-4. Stop Liora once it has initialized.
-5. Open `config.json` inside the config folder and paste your bot token into the `discordToken` property.
+4. The `config.json` file inside the config folder will open.
+Paste your bot token into the `discordToken` property.
-6. Run `liora` again to connect to Discord.
+5. Run `liora` again to connect to Discord.

 An optional config directory can be specified with the `--configDir` option.
 The first time Liora is run, it will create a blank config file.
 In standalone mode, only built-in modules will be accessible.